 Scientific Uncertainties About Urban Sprawl, UHIE, and Their Effect on Human Health

-The most significant criticism of urban sprawl impacts on human health have been directed at the limited scope of UHIE research.
-These critics have tended to focus on the decreased number of cold related deaths as a result of UHIE.
+The most significant criticism of urban sprawl's impacts on human health has been directed at the limited scope of UHIE research.
+These critics have tended to focus on the decreased number of cold-related deaths as a result of UHIE.
 A U.S. impact assessment estimated that UHIE increased heat-related deaths by 1.1 per million population, but decreased cold-related deaths by 4 per million.
 Although there has been more research into the costs of UHIE rather than the potential benefits, that should nonetheless be inconsequential.
 The results in this particular assessment were “derived simply by relating information from death certificates on the underlying probable cause of death to urbanization level in various cities.”

 A different study concluded that extreme temperatures led to an increase in childhood emergency department admissions (“EDAs”).
 This study also supported that the EDAs occurred most in times of extreme heat rather than extreme cold.
 Another study conducted in nine U.S. cities to examine the relationship between apparent temperature and mortality strongly supported a linear relationship.
-What is important to note is that the study which suggests that heat islands have led to less cold related deaths, ignores that the concern of heat island studies is that the global temperature is increasing.
-Populations, sensitive health groups in particular, are more likely to be exposed to extreme heat rather than cold and therefore that there are less cold related deaths is irrelevant.
+What is important to note is that the study which suggests that heat islands have led to fewer cold-related deaths ignores that the concern of heat island studies is that the global temperature is increasing.
+Populations, sensitive health groups, in particular, are more likely to be exposed to extreme heat rather than cold, and therefore that there are fewer cold-related deaths is irrelevant.